swebal1/AMR_Scoping_Review_Figures/README.md

 # Figures_Scoping_Review
-Figures published in two scoping reviews related to antimicrobial resistance and social determinants of health The code for the following figures are including in this repo.
+The visualizations below were published in two scoping reviews related to antimicrobial resistance and social determinants of health.
+The code for the following figures are including in this repo.

 ## Race, ethnicity and risk for colonisation and infection with key bacterial pathogens: a scoping review